ekino/EkinoWordpressBundle/README.md

 EkinoWordpressBundle
 ####################

-This bundle is used to bring some Symfony services into Wordpress.
+This bundle is used to bring some Symfony services into Wordpress and manipulates Wordpress using Symfony.

-Here are some examples:
+Here are some features:

 * Use custom Symfony services into Wordpress,
 * Use Symfony to manipulate Wordpress database,
-* Create custom Symfony routes out of Wordpress
+* Create custom Symfony routes out of Wordpress,
-* When authenticated on Wordpress, authenticated on Symfony too
+* When authenticated on Wordpress, authenticated on Symfony too with correct user roles.

 Installation
 ------------